vbKenobi/vbKenobi.github.io/_posts/2025-01-12-blog-post-undergrad-reflection.md

 ---
 I’m happy to say that my ego has grown to the point where I feel ready to write about everything I’ve learned over the past four years in college.
 Hopefully, this post can help someone out there.
 Choosing a title for this post was a bit of a debate.
 Some of the options I considered included: Reflections on College, College Advice, Surviving College, How to Graduate from UCLA, and Graduating with a Computer Science Degree: Takeaways.
 Honestly, any of these could work, but they all miss something essential.

 Yes, I did graduate with a CS degree, but much of what I’ll talk about here has little to do with computer science.
-It would even be a stretch to say I’m an expert in the field.
+It would even be a stretch to say that I'm qualified to talk about the field.
 Sure, I’ve graduated, and I have a broad understanding of many topics in CS, but to claim I possess deep insights into the entire field at this stage would be laughable.
 That’s a topic for another post (insert link here).

 Titles like College Reflections also fail to capture one important truth: no one else will have the same experience I did.
 In fact, very few people will even have a similar one.
 With all that said, let me clarify my intent: